-12.17 The Council is committed to the principle that all new development should contributes substantially to reducing carbon emissions and the impacts of new development on climate change.
-To achieve this, new housing developments will be required to achieve a zero carbon standard in line with Government policyprovide a Code for Sustainable Homes Certificate, which assesses the sustainability of newly completed developments across nine design code categories.
+12.17 The Council is committed that all new development contributes substantially to reducing carbon emissions and the impacts of new development on climate change.
+To achieve this, new housing developments will be required to provide a Code for Sustainable Homes Certificate, which assesses the sustainability of newly completed developments across nine design code categories.
 For non residential development the Building Research Establishment (BRE) has developed an environmental assessment method (BREEAM) for commercial buildings that addresses a wide range of environmental and sustainability issues, awarding credits linked to a star rating.
-(AM98)